MrRichard/Adventure_Creator/README.md

 # AI Adventure Creator

 Welcome to AI Adventure Creator!
 This project is a learning project for me (so some of the code is sketchy at best).
 The idea is to created scripted interactions with remote Large Language Models (LLM) that take a simple map image and create ttrpg world resources.
-Utilizing a multi-threaded approach, this tool spends your money to bring your campaign ideas to life through the use of LLM and AI image generation.
+Utilizing a multi-threaded approach, this tool spends your money to bring semi-random campaign ideas to life through the use of LLM and AI image generation.

 ## Features